SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 ### BATTLE?

 If the heroes threaten the Hawklords at any stage of this encounter, combat ensues.
-Coriad and Tyria each call a squad of four human guards to assist in the arrest, and serve as their group’s captain.
+Coriad and Tyria each call a squad of four [[Human|human]] guards to assist in the arrest, and serve as their group’s captain.
 The Hawklords avoid lethal force against the characters, wanting only to arrest them.

 The Hawklords fight until they are both winded, until one of them dies, or until one of their hawks dies.
 If forced to flee, they vow to return with reinforcements.
 The heroes had better get out of there quickly!